lunaticoben/tictactoe/README.md

 # tictactoe
-My first Javascript project, a tic tac toe game
+My first Javascript project completed from start to finish by myself, a tic tac toe game

 # Objectives
 - create layout for the game using html Grid